 - Click “Delete Link” if you uninstalled Application or you don’t want anyone to know you have this application profile encrypted with Rohos Disk.
 Next time you will need to use “Repair” in order to use Google Chrome.

-Rohos encryption softwares stay on guard of you profile privacy and make sure you keep your data password protected and easily accessed with just a click.
+Rohos encryption software stay on guard of your profile privacy and make sure you keep your data password protected and easily accessed with just a click.

 A little warning and at the same time precaution for newbies in encryption.
 Once you create your first Rohos disk and use the feature Hide folder, make sure you do not delete encrypted partition and later on create a new one, because it may lead to loosing possibility to use Google Chrome anymore.
 For those who have several accounts on one PC/laptop we should say that if Google Chrome data folder is encrypted under one account it doesn’t influence the possibility to use it under any other accounts.
 Thus, you keep your profile password protected and do not interfere with anyone else’s rights to use applications as they wish.

-One more trick that users might find useful is Hibernating their computer and yet with Rohos Mini Drive and Rohos Disk you will find it secure enough to leave you computer knowing that you are secure and data immunity is on the highest level.
-Even if your HDD gets pulled out and then put into another computer your data on Rohos disk will not be accessible without first typing in correct password.
+One more trick that users might find useful is hibernating their computer and yet with Rohos Mini Drive and Rohos Disk you will find it secure enough to leave your computer knowing that you are secure and data immunity is on the highest level.
+Even if your HDD gets pulled out and then put into another computer your data on Rohos disk will not be accessible without first typing in the correct password.

 Security benefits with Hide Folder feature